 Foxhills is marketed as “good enough to be mentioned as forming one point of a triangle of Surrey courses with Sunningdale and Wentworth”.
-Geographically this is indeed true, but Foxhills is not laid out on the sand belt, so don’t go there expecting to play golf on the heath.
+Geographically this is indeed true, but Foxhills is not laid out on the sand belt, so don’t go to Ottershaw expecting to play golf on the heath.
 However, you can expect to play golf on a undulating and densely forested parcel of land.

 The Bernard Hunt course is a stern test, measuring 6,883 yards from the back tees where the rolling topography creates both challenge and entertainment.
 The Longcross meanders through the forest and it’s no shorty either, measuring 6,743 yards from the tips.

 Foxhills – named in Georgian times after one of England’s Foreign Secretaries – was the brainchild of the cousin of Victorian Prime Minister, Benjamin Disraeli.
 It remained a family home for more than a century before being transformed into a sporting and impressive club and resort.